Philipp Haller

 June 2012.

-by Philipp Haller and Martin Odersky.
+Philipp Haller and Martin Odersky

-European Conference on Object-Oriented Programming,
+European Conference on Object-Oriented Programming

 (ECOOP 2010),